NX-OS Smart Licensing Using Policy on Nexus Switches

 Trust code is a UDI-tied public key with which the product instance signs a RUM report.
 This prevents tampering and ensures data authenticity.

-Policy-Based Management: The Cisco default policy, which is enabled by default, automates license management, streamlining operations and ensuring compliance.
+- Policy-Based Management – The default policy is enabled by default and automates license management, streamlines operations and ensures compliance.

 SLP as a software license management solution provides a seamless experience with four aspects of licensing.

-License Type: All licenses on Cisco Nexus Switches are unenforced.
+- License type – All licenses on Nexus Switches are unenforced.
 This means that you do not have to complete any licensing-specific operations, such as registering or generating keys before you start using the software and the licenses that are tied to it.
 License usage is recorded on your device with timestamps and the required workflows can be completed later.

 Smart Licensing Using Policy solution makes it easier for you to procure, deploy, and manage your license.
 Cisco Smart Software Manager (CSSM) is your primary licensing server and portal where you can create your smart accounts and manage licenses.